wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-sap-deployment-guide.md

 ### Deployment of VMs for SAP
 Azure offers multiple ways to deploy VMs and associated disks.
 Thereby it is very important to understand the differences since preparations of the VMs might differ dependent on the way of deployment.
 In general, we look into the following scenarios:

-#### Deploying a VM out of the Azure  Marketplace  gallery 
+#### Deploying a VM out of the Azure Marketplace
-You like to take a Microsoft or 3rd party provided image out of the Azure  Marketplace  gallery  to deploy your VM.
+You like to take a Microsoft or 3rd party provided image out of the Azure Marketplace to deploy your VM.
 After you deployed your VM on Azure, you follow the same guidelines and tools to install the SAP software inside your VM as you would do in an on-premises environment.
 For installing the SAP software inside the Azure VM, SAP and Azure recommend to upload and store the SAP installation media in Azure VHDs or to create an Azure VM working as a 'File server' which contains all the necessary SAP installation media.

 [comment]: <> (MSSedusch TODO why do we need to recommend a file management e.g. File Server or VHD?
 Is that so different from on-premises?)

-For more details see chapter [Scenario 1: Deploying a VM out of the Azure  Marketplace  gallery  for SAP][deployment-guide-3.2].
+For more details see chapter [Scenario 1: Deploying a VM out of the Azure Marketplace for SAP][deployment-guide-3.2].

 #### <a name="3688666f-281f-425b-a312-a77e7db2dfab"></a>Deploying a VM with a custom image
-Due to specific patch requirements in regards to your OS or DBMS version, the provided images out of the Azure  Marketplace  gallery  might not fit your needs.
+Due to specific patch requirements in regards to your OS or DBMS version, the provided images out of the Azure Marketplace might not fit your needs.
 Therefore, you might need to create a VM using your own 'private' OS/DB VM image which can be deployed several times afterwards.
 The steps to create a private image differ between a Windows and a Linux image.

 ___